Cellular Fourier analysis for geometrically disordered materials: Implementation and results

 In Figure~\ref{fig:tousspectres} we show the spectra of the fields plotted in Figure~\ref{fig:representation}.
-The spectra of the stationary waves representations are indeed maximal close to the wavenumbers of the initial waves ((Fig.~\ref{fig:tousspectres}{bf A}).
-Also as expected, the spectrum of the step function representation is peaked at 0 (Fig.~\ref{fig:tousspectres}{bf B}).
+As expected, the spectra of the stationary waves representations are maximal close to the wavenumbers of the initial continuous waves ((Fig.~\ref{fig:tousspectres}{bf A}). { Nevertheless, the width of the peaks increases with the wavenumber of the initial continuous stationary waves, owing to a less accurate approximation of the stationary wave by its representation in the face of finite cell size. } Also as expected, the spectrum of the step function representation is peaked at 0 (Fig.~\ref{fig:tousspectres}{\bf B}).
 The spectra of field with long-range correlations (Fig.~\ref{fig:tousspectres}{\bf C}) and of the white noise (Fig.~\ref{fig:tousspectres}{\bf D}) are random and the amplitudes are distributed around zero (here we plot the absolute value); the amplitudes slowly decay with $q_k$ in {\bf C} but stay constant in {\bf D}.
-To further study random fields, we generated 1000 realizations of both white noise and long-range correlated field as above.
-We estimated the average spectrum, which should give an estimate of the Fourier transform of the correlation function, and the spectra of representations behave as expected: constant for white noise and power-law decay for field with long-range correlations (Fig.~\ref{fig:tousspectres}{\bf E}).
+To further study random fields, we generated 1000 realizations of the noise.
+We estimated the average spectrum, which should give an estimate of the Fourier transform of the correlation function.
+The spectra of representations behave as expected: constant for white noise and power-law decay for field with long-range correlations (Fig.~\ref{fig:tousspectres}{\bf E}).